nguterresn/quartz/content/cmake/cmake-presets.md

 ---
-title: How to use CMake Presets and a custom Command Line Interface
+title: How to use CMake Presets with a custom Command Line Interface
 tags:
   - CMake
 date: "2024-05-01"